 Florence is one hour North (without traffic delays) and Rome is 2 hours South (ditto) It’s a 10 minute drive to the motorway.
 This location has been an important stop for North-South travelers for centuries, and has a very interesting history but international tourism has not really arrived in number yet.
 Here at this location we’re also not too far from the province of Arezzo, including some gorgeous Chianti towns well worth visiting.

-It’s easy to spend 5-7 days in this area exploring and our average stay with returning guests is 5/+ nights.
+For guests spending 3-4 nights with us there is much, indeed too much, to see in terms of hill top villages, wineries, and landmarks within a short 25-25 minute journey.
+Local destinations are cited at our Tuscany Guide Pages After day 4-5, travelling further afield, beyond the immediate environs, might attract.
 From this location you can also see Umbria with relative ease: Starting at 20+ minutes away you can get deep into UMBRIA with a 45 /+ minute drive.
 PERUGIA (useful airport location at 55 mins) Perugia is both a province and City.
 The City of Perugia is the capital of Umbria is about an hour away.
 Beyond Perugia, at about 80 minutes drive is ASSISI.
 Starting at 20+ minutes away, you can get deep into CHIANTI in an hour.
 A drive to SAN GIMIGNANO, beyond Siena City, will take about 80 minutes.
 You could get to VOLTERRA in an hour and a half.
 PISA & LUCCA are just over 2 hours.
 ORVIETO, roughly one hour is an oft missed but splendid visit, convenient for those going to or coming from Rome.
 A day trip to FLORENCE (just over an hour away) is certainly not out of the question, either.
-Those are the Big Name visits but we suggest that spending time exploring in a half hour radius from the house is wonderful and we would not encourage driving much further away unless on a 4-5 night’s stay at least.
-We are always happy to help you with your planning and to put the breaks on your ambition; in this area the journey is generally equal to the destination in terms of enjoyment and so don’t plan in too much.
+Those are the Big Name visits, but we suggest that spending time exploring in a half hour radius from the house is wonderful, and we would not encourage driving much further away unless on a 4-5 night’s stay at least.
+We are always happy to help you with your planning and to put the brakes on your ambition; in this area the journey is generally equal to the destination in terms of enjoyment and so don’t plan in too much.

 How to get around

-Without question, the best way to enjoy the Tuscan Countryside is by car – your ‘own’ car.
-Roads are generally very quiet and driving is very enjoyable.
-Nothing beats the spontaneity and independence offered by a rental car and we will help with parking spots and journey plans or in any way we can.
-For the frequent wine question, ‘do we need a driver when going wine tasting’ we will remark that the best way to wine taste in this area is to mix one winery into each day of your stay, don’t drink but go ‘pro’ (spit out the wine) and bring something back to the house to enjoy.
-Wine tasting in Tuscany tends to be a very different experience to tasting in the USA, for example, and you are not expected to actually drink the wine in the winery.
-You can read about winery visits, both independent and by chauffeur, in our blog.
+Without question, the best way to enjoy the Tuscan Countryside is by car—your ‘own’ car.
+Roads are mostly very quiet and driving can be very enjoyable.
+Nothing beats the spontaneity and independence offered by a rental car, and we will help with parking spots and journey plans or in any way we can.
+For the frequent wine question, ‘Do we need a driver when going wine tasting’, oft asked, possibly the best way to wine taste in this area is to go ‘pro’ and go slow: Mix one winery into each day of your stay, don’t drink but sip-and-spit, and bring something back to the house to enjoy.
+In this area wine tastings are often conducted by the maker, accompanied by plenty of insight and can be quite personal.
+You are not expected to actually drink the wine in the winery!